tdilauro/Simplified-wiki/Sierra.md

 ## Logging out

 There seems to be no way to tell Sierra to log a patron out.
-Without that feature, a patron who logs out will be immediately reauthorized (as per above).
-However we can force a logout by clearing the web view's cookies.
+Without that feature, a patron who logs out of the Simplified app will be immediately reauthorized (as per above) on the next 401 error.
+However we can probably force a logout on the client side by clearing the web view's cookies.